JFWooten4/free-markets/group/stellar/decentralizing-docs.md

 Indeed, most of the challenges in this particular example come from an unfinished draft incorporating the AI response into the page.
 However, I ran out of time that night, and just 'saved' my progress with an incomplete comit, per the added line spacing seperation. 💾 In fact, I was quite struggling with the inheritence part, as that's something I've always had a tough time with in javascript.

-That's why I really appreciate your impromptu review...
+That's why I really appreciate your impromptu review... [prob redundant if we want to finish the fdlow on the main poinrts. otherwise insers the advocacy stuff here] ###

 ## Efficiency for the Impoverished